OpenSlides/openslides-voting/README.md

 # OpenSlides Voting Plugin

-This plugin provices electronic votings for motions and elections in OpenSlides.
+This plugin provides electronic voting of motions and elections for OpenSlides.
 It's a further development of the outdated
 [OpenSlides VoteCollector Plugin](https://github.com/OpenSlides/openslides-votecollector>).